A-Patiyal/Java-Programs/README.md

 Java programs topic wise

 ## Array
-1. Write a program to find `maximum` element from an array.
+1. Find `maximum` element from an array.
-2. Write a program to find `minimum` element from an array.
+2. Find `minimum` element from an array.
+3. Sort an array using for loop.
+4. Sort an array using builtin method.